 The reality is that

-It is hard to believe that next is the Runner’s World Event and I know that I am getting really excited going down there from 10/17 to 10/22 and really looking forward to running the 5K and Half that weekend and meeting everyone down there.
+I have a lot going on and been extremely busy, but it has been fun.
+It will be very interesting to see what I think about the Mizuno’s and the iPhone 4S over the next month or so.
+I know that I am getting really excited about the Runner’s World Half Event that I will be going to from 10/17 to 10/22 and really looking forward to running the 5K and Half that weekend and meeting everyone down there.

 Thank you for your support and reading posts from “A Veteran Runnah” again this week.